gaaritastesgood/cam-programming/README.md

 # cam-programming

-Builds a labeled face adjacency graph from a STEP file.
+Builds a labeled face adjacency graph from a STEP (CAD) file.
 Nodes are B-rep faces, edges are where they meet.
 Each carries attributes (surface type, convexity, geometry) that downstream steps use for tool access direction assignment and sub-machining region detection.

 ## Setup